 It is a traditional game that many young kids in elementary and junior high schools still play, especially girls.

 How to play.
 The rope is usually made of a chain of rubber bands.
 The simplest form of playing is jumping over a stretched rope.
-The height will increase and the one who can get over is the winner.
-Another form is making two parallel lines, a triangle, or a square with the rubber rope and jumping around the sides.
+The height will increase, and the one who can get over is the winner.
+Another form is making two parallel lines, triangles, or squares with the rubber rope and jumping around the sides.
 The height will also increase and the one who can finish the laps assigned at the highest level will win.

 How to play.
-Starting with all of the chopsticks on the ground, throw the ball upward, pick up a chopstick with one hand and catch the ball with the same hand.
-Continue until you have picked up of all the chopsticks on the ground.
+Starting with all the chopsticks on the ground, throw the ball upward, pick up a chopstick with one hand, and catch the ball with the same hand.
+Continue until you have picked up all the chopsticks on the ground.
 This game is a good practice for your eyes and hand coordination.

 How to play.
 If it is an individual competition, whoever can kick and keep the shuttlecock off the ground for the longest time is the winner.
-You can also play in groups, in pairs, and practice coordinating with your team members by kicking the shuttlecock around and do not let it fall to the ground.
+You can also play in groups, in pairs and practice coordinating with your team members by kicking the shuttlecock around and not letting it fall to the ground.

 Simple hand games to decide the winner-loser, roles in the game, or players of each team like:

 - Nhiều Ra Ít Bị/Ít Ra Nhiều Bị (turn your palm up or down randomly to decide which team you will be on)